sunholo-data/sunholo-py/docs/docs/integrations/mcp.md

 #### Debug Endpoint

-When using the demo server, a debug endpoint is available at `/debug/mcp` that shows:
+When MCP is enabled, a debug endpoint is automatically available at `/debug/mcp` that shows:

 ```json
 {